emarsden/dash-mpd-cli/doc/src/installation.md

 - MacOS on AMD64 and Aarch64 architectures

-- Microsoft Windows 10 and Windows 11 on AMD64
+- Microsoft Windows 10 and Windows 11 on AMD64.
+We recommend you [install the free Microsoft Terminal application](https://aka.ms/terminal) from the Microsoft Store, instead of using the ancient and buggy command prompt.

-- Android 12 on Aarch64 via [termux](https://termux.dev/) (you’ll need to install the rust, binutils and ffmpeg packages, and optionally the mkvtoolnix, vlc and gpac packages).
+- Android 12 on Aarch64 via [termux](https://termux.dev/) (you’ll need to install the `̀rust`,
+  `binutils` and `ffmpeg` packages, and optionally the `mkvtoolnix`, `vlc` and `gpac` packages).
   You’ll need to disable the `cookies` feature by building with `--no-default-features`.

 - FreeBSD/AMD64 and OpenBSD/AMD64.
 You’ll need to disable the `cookies` feature.
 Some of the external applications we depend on (e.g. mp4decrypt, Shaka packager) are poorly supported on OpenBSD.